The Carboncopies Foundation

 A. Necessity of power efficient brain simulators

 A highly detailed simulation of the entire brain, down to the gene expression level, needs processing power on the order of an exaflop (1018 operations per second) which is approximately a billion average home computers running atonce and consuming the electricity of millions of households.
-However, best of the current supercomputers -as of November 2018- use 10 megawatts of power to deliver only ~20 % of the required computational power for such simulation .
+However, best of the current supercomputers -as of November 2018- use 1 gigawatts of power to deliver the required computational power for such simulation which is almost equal to output of a nuclear power plant.
 On the other hand, the brain only uses ~20 watts to operate .
-Therefore, best current supercomputer uses 500 thousand times more power to deliver a fifth of the computational costs for detailed whole brain simulation.
+Therefore, best current supercomputer uses 100 million times more power to deliver a the computational capability for detailed whole brain simulation.
 Accordingly, supercomputers might not be the optimal power efficient platforms for large-scale brain simulations.

 Meanwhile, other scientific fields addressed a similar problem through the development of Application Specific Integrated Circuits (ASICs).
 For example, Jun Makino in 2003 designed and built an application specific computer (GRAPE-6) to simulate gravitational forces between galaxies delivering the same amount of computation (1 TFLOPs) at 1/16 the cost of a blue gene supercomputer .